paruakurathi/React__Dev__Notes/Packages/README.md

-What is npm?
+## What is npm?
-node package Manager , used to install,update Javascript packages
+Node package Manager , used to install,update Javascript packages

 what is npm init?
 --> It generates Package.json file into the directory.